-I've been working on a website in some form or other for more than a year now but every time it's been an ordeal with choosing a framework and then trying to get it to work.
+I’ve been working on a website in some form or other for a couple of years now but every time it was an ordeal with choosing a framework and then trying to get it to work.
 So this time around I decided to lay out what my requirements were first, and then make a decision based on that criteria.

 If I do change things in the future, I want to be able to take my documents with me easily.